Wouldn’t it be neat to have a blue tinted lily like this?

 Or seeds for this green daylily?

-The previous flowers are all actual items for sale online, but the sellers have put up images that don’t reflect reality.
+The previous flowers are all fake or scam items for sale online, the sellers have put up images that don’t reflect reality.

-First lets talk economics.
-In Canada it will cost at least $2.00 to mail seeds that are protected in a bubble mailer, let alone the value of the seed.
+Economics of a $1.00 packet of seed..
+In Canada costs will start at $2.00 for postage and packaging materials to mail seeds that are protected in a bubble mailer, let alone the value of the seed.
 Consider the $1.00 blue lily seed with free shipping, 475 sold, all fake.
 Putting that money towards quality legit seeds or a vanilla latte at Basket-Full may be a better option.

 Plant breeders are working towards advancements like blue and multicolored.
 It takes time.
 There are daylilies that have blueish purple in them.
 There are lilies that have more than one color on a petal, just not like that photoshopped rose image.